arista-netdevops-community/ansible-cvp-avd-toi/labs/lab12-avd-eos-config-gen-extension/README.md

 ntp trusted-key 2,7-10
 ntp authenticate

-# Add authentication for the NTP server in the data-model (according to the CLI order)
+# Document this feature enhancements by describing the new data-model associated to authentication for NTP servers (according to the CLI order) in the readme file that describes the device data-model
 $ vi ../collections/ansible-avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md
 ```